IHE/ITI.PCF/input/pagecontent/ch-P.md

 - [Set of codes that indicate HIV](ValueSet-SlsSensitiveHIV.html)

 Note these ValueSets are also focused on directly identifying codes.
 These ValueSets do not address when different objects may be normal sensitive alone, but when they appear in a patient record the combination is sensitive.
 These ValueSets also do not address narrative text that might indicate sensitivity.

+For example since these valueSets were originally authored ICD10 and ICD11 codeSystems have been published and are used.
+Thus the valueSets indicating codes in ICD9 may still find data in historic records, but to catch new data there would need to be codes from ICD10 or ICD11 defined.

 ### Example Data with tags